History of Japan: Jōmon period

-The Jōmon period of prehistoric Japan spans from roughly 13,000 BC to about 1,000 BC.
+The Jōmon period of prehistoric Japan spans from roughly 13,000 BC to about 1000 BC.
 Japan was inhabited by a predominantly hunter-gatherer culture that reached a considerable degree of sedentism and cultural complexity.
 The name Jōmon, meaning "cord-marked", was first applied by American scholar Edward S. Morse, who discovered shards of pottery in 1877.
+This is a technique where a potter would roll clay into the shape of a rope, coil it upwards until it formed a jar or a bowl, and then bake it in open fire.
 The pottery style characteristic of the first phases of Jōmon culture was decorated by impressing cords into the surface of wet clay.
 Jōmon pottery is generally accepted to be among the oldest in East Asia and the world.

+Pottery may have originated earlier, as Jōmon period hunter-gatherers crafted the world's oldest known ceramics around 14,500 BC.